If you were fired or quit your job in California, you are entitled to pay immediately, or within 72 hours in certain circumstances.

 What to Do When You Are Not Given Your Final Paycheck on Time

 If your employer delays or refuses to give you your final paycheck, you can do one of two things: either file a complaint with the California Division of Labor Standards Enforcement (DLSE) or file a lawsuit against your former employer.

 If you file a lawsuit and win, you will be entitled to your final paycheck plus penalties for each day that you were forced to wait, up to 30 days.

-If you want to go the lawsuit route, reach out to the employment rights attorneys at the Workplace Rights Law Group.
-You can call our office to schedule a free consultation or use our online contact form.
+If you decide to pursue a lawsuit, reach out to the employment rights attorneys at the Workplace Rights Law Group.
+You can call our office at (818) 844-5200 to schedule a free consultation or use our online contact form.